 The selection of this image was not accidental.
-It was likely selected because it was oppositional and non-stereotypical.
+It was likely selected because it was oppositional and nonstereotypical.
 The visual image and the verbal message combine to constitute her not as the object of development – helpless and despairing – but as its empowered subject.
 The visual connotations can be read against the text of the press advertisement, which focuses quite explicitly on her diligence.
 In a number of respects she symbolizes many of the key aspects of NGOs’ new development thinking: the active citizen/participant who through her own self-realization empowers others.

-In addition “Elizabeth” is notable in being a named subject: she incarnates partnership while satisfying the need for a human touch in advertising.
+In addition, “Elizabeth” is notable in being a named subject: she incarnates partnership while satisfying the need for a human touch in advertising.
 She rises above sheer statistics; she appears to be a genuine person, embodying the triumphs and tragedies of the developing world.
 Elizabeth is what Barthes calls the “mythical signifier,” part analogy, part motivation.
 She purposefully hails the viewer in the name of “Third World health/ development/ empowerment” and insists on recognition as a self-determining subject.
 This naming device therefore, encourages a convenient slippage between representation and intervention.
 By being the identified/identifiable subject of representation, Elizabeth is concomitantly the identified/iable “partner” in development.
-She is not the recipient of charity or pity; and although these visual images are intended to elicit donations, the British donor is not misled into thinking that Elizabeth is exclusively dependent upon his/her magnanimity.
+She is not the recipient of charity or pity; and although these visual images are intended to elicit donations, the British donor is not misled into thinking that Elizabeth is exclusively dependent upon his or her magnanimity.

 Nonetheless, Elizabeth’s status is a somewhat uncertain.
 It is clear that she is not one of the poorest of the poor (compare her with the old man).
 Yet she could be a “do-gooding” charity worker instead of a more politically motivated, empowered, and self-realizing subject.
-Ambiguity permeates at another level, evident in the text of the press advertisement (fig. 11.2).
+Ambiguity permeates at another level, evident in the text of the press advertisement (Figure.
+11.2).
 Care work is habitually feminized, so the particular roles being accorded to Elizabeth in maternity, pregnancy, nutrition, immunization, and sanitation work are hardly controversial.
 Although this image was hailed as “positive” and “political,” it focuses on traditional arenas of charity concern.
 This image is advantageously ambivalent: its message could as easily be read as a humanitarian message with charitable referents or as an exhortation for solidarity with the global poor.
 There are also some intriguing, unanswered questions: Elizabeth’s identity, for instance.
 This is a Christian name in a predominantly Muslim country.
 What does this imply about Christian Aid’s selection of beneficiaries or representatives?

 This short analysis suggests how an ostensibly clear image (“Elizabeth”) can be read on a number of levels.
-To evaluate the value, content, and signification of individual representational documents, there is need to explore their hidden histories, which might address the context of image production, the motivations of those who produce them, the reasons why they obtain the status of truth.
+To evaluate the value, content, and signification of individual representational documents, there is need to explore their hidden histories, which might address the context of image production, the motivations of those who produce them, the reasons they obtain the status of truth.
 Unsurprisingly, despite appearances, this photograph’s existence was not entirely fortuitous: